 - Naruto: Sasuke and Itachi may quite possibly break the record for the longest breakup/makeup scenario ever.
 In-universe, it was nine years before they reconciled.
 In actual time, it took over twelve years (retroactively—the series began with Sasuke hating Itachi, but flashbacks showed that they were closer than almost any other characters in the series).
 Far more dramatic than most examples, considering that Sasuke made it his lifelong obsession to kill Itachi.
 And succeeded.

-- About all Pixar films (except The Incredibles) follow this trope:
+- Many Pixar films follow this trope:

 - In Finding Nemo, Marlin believes Nemo to be dead, and leaves Dory to mourn his son alone, even though she begs him to not let her forget their adventure.
+The rift is healed when Dory finds the newly escaped Nemo and helps him reunite with his dad.

 - In Ratatouille, Linguini loses all his cooks after telling the truth about Remy.
 Colette is the only one to come back.